 What Is the Ticket to Work Program and How Does It Help

 The Ticket to Work program is a free and voluntary Social Security program that connects disability beneficiaries with approved employment networks.
+When you assign your Ticket, you gain access to structured employment support, such as:

 - Career planning

-- Resumé Development and Practice Interviews
+- Resumé development and practice interviews

 - Benefits counseling